spraakbanken/sparv-pipeline/docs/site/user-manual/installation-and-setup.md

 |**License**                       |[MIT](https://opensource.org/licenses/MIT)|
 |**Dependencies**                  |[Java](https://www.java.com/en/download/)|

-[Sparv wsd](https://github.com/spraakbanken/sparv-wsd) is developed by Språkbanken Text and is licensed under the same terms as Sparv.
+[Sparv wsd](https://github.com/spraakbanken/sparv-wsd) is developed by Språkbanken and is licensed under the same terms as Sparv.
 To use it within Sparv, simply download the `saldowsd.jar` file from the provided GitHub link and place it in the `bin/wsd` directory inside your [Sparv data directory](#setting-up-sparv).